Day 69: How many ferries does it take?

 Between Schoonhoven and Gouda, after a short Gravel section (we now had 110km in our legs), I got a bit dizzy and urgently needed to eat – so I consumed a banana and an energy bar I had packed.
 Nora was quite surprised when I returned to the group, asking what I had done.
 Given how much I was riding these past two months, I have nothing but respect for Nora and Timi for how they rode.
 Anyway, we were sure to get some energy drinks at the next possible stop.

-As we reached Gouda, for some reason, we decided to do the last 30km to Den Haag, even though the bike path along the highway can be pretty boring and looooong.
-We arrived home at sunset and to the smell of nicely cooked dinner by mum.
+As we reached Gouda, for some reason, we decided to do the last 30km to Den Haag, even though the bike path along the highway can be pretty boring and looooong (correction: Timi sacrificed herself to do the 30km alone, but that motivated Nora enough to join, so we ended up in three again, with Nora and I taking equal pulls at the front).
+We arrived home at sunset and to the smell of nicely prepared dinner by mum.

 What a day!